clflalo/Work-Scheduler/README.md

 # So far completed

     1. Header displays time with specific day of week and date.
-    2. Added First Row, still need to update sizes
+    2. Added all the rows, still need to update sizes and add color with buttons